ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay.md

 ## Additional Items and Comments

-* The example shows the PC tab; the Mobile and TV tabs will describe the equivalent processes and features for those ifferent device types.
+* The example shows the PC tab; the Mobile and TV tabs will describe the equivalent processes and features for those different device types.
 * There should also be a "Turn On Autoplay" topic.
 * Depending on the scope of configuration available, there may also be one or more configuration options that can be set by the user.
 * If there is a troubleshooting section, it should include: